Paperhouse (film): Plot

 While suffering from glandular fever, 11-year-old Anna Madden draws a house.
 When she falls asleep, Anna has disturbing dreams in which she finds herself inside the house she has drawn.
 After she draws a face at the window, in her next dream Anna finds Marc, a boy who suffers with muscular dystrophy, living in the house.
 Anna learns from her doctor that Marc is a real person, and she later visits the house in her dreams several times, each time adding new things to her drawing which also appear in her dream.
 First Anna draws stairs so that she can go up and visit Marc, then adding more items to his room and a fruit tree to the front yard.
 In the real world, Anna's relationship with her mother is strained by Anna's lying, as well as the lingering pain she feels from her father's long absences for work and his alcoholism.

 Anna sketches her father into the drawing so that he can help carry Marc away, but inadvertently gives him an angry expression which she then crosses out, and the father appears in the dream as a furious, blinded figure with scratch marks over his eyes.
 After hiding in a closet with Marc, he suggests Anna lie down and mimic the motions she would use to grab the drawing in real life and tear the part of the drawing containing her father out.
 Anna does so, barely avoiding lighting the paper on fire, and tears her father out of the drawing in her sleep.
 This does not work, and her father breaks into the closet and carries Anna away before beating her in the chest repeatedly while shouting "Do you know who I am?" at her.
 Marc musters the strength to attack Anna's father with a hammer, destroying him.
 Anna wakes up in the hospital, her health having taken a serious turn in her sleep.
 It is implied that her dream father's attack was mimicking the actions of the ambulance staff administering a heart massage.
 Anna's doctor tells her that Marc is 'getting better' but Anna sees through her deception, saying that she knows Marc is dying.
-The doctor is skeptical of Anna's knowledge, but she provides information she could not have know otherwise.
+The doctor is skeptical of Anna's knowledge, but she provides information she could not have known otherwise.
 Anna asks for her drawing supplies to be brought to the hospital.